-Osteoarthritis is a very common joint disease which affects the joint as an “organ”.
-In other words, it affects not only the cartilage and subchondral bone, but also the synovium, capsule, ligaments, menisci and other periarticular tissues.
+Arthrosis is a very common joint disease.
+It affects the joint as an “organ”, that is, it includes not only the cartilage and the subchondral bone, but also the synovium, the capsule, the ligaments, the meniscus and the remaining periarticular tissues.